 We make the following contributions in this paper:

 \begin{enumerate}[nosep, leftmargin=*, wide=0pt]

 \item {\bf Novel Rewrite Directives and Agent-Driven Rewriting:} We identify 13 new rewrite directives designed for LLM-based operators, addressing challenges unique to complex document processing.
-Unlike traditional database rewrite rules, we leverage LLM agents to implement these directives.
+Unlike traditional rewrite rules, LLM agents are used to implement these directives.
 When a rule applies to a portion of a pipeline, agents synthesize appropriate prompts and parameters for new operations.
 For example, when decomposing a ``summarize instances of misconduct'' operation into multiple ones, an agent might create two steps: first, ``list instances of misconduct given specific types (e.g., excessive force),'' followed by ``summarize each listed instance,'' crafting suitable prompts for each new operation.

-\item {\bf Agent-Driven Plan Assessment:} We also use LLM agents to both synthesize task-specific validation prompts for each operation, and use these to assess output quality.
-For instance, to verify a misconduct summary, an agent might create a prompt asking, "Does this summary include all instances of misconduct from the original document?"
-Or, ``Do all mentioned instances exist in the original document?''
-The agents then execute plans on sample data and evaluate outputs using these custom prompts, enabling \docetl to assess plan effectiveness in a data-specific and task-specific manner.
+\item {\bf Agent-Driven Plan Assessment:} We also use LLM agents to synthesize task-specific validation prompts for each operation, which are used to assess output quality.
+For instance, to verify a misconduct summary, an agent might create a prompt, ``Does this summary include {\em all} instances of misconduct from the document?''
+Or, ``Do all mentioned instances {\em actually exist} in the document?''
+The agents then execute plans on sample data and evaluate outputs using these custom prompts.
 This entire process happens without the user having to provide or manually validate examples.

-\item {\bf Opportunistic Sub-plan Optimization:} Unlike traditional query optimizers that generate and evaluate a broad range of possible plans~\cite{chaudhuri1998overview}, we leverage an opportunistic recursion strategy as shown in \Cref{fig:optimizer-main}: when we use a rewrite directive to decompose operators into new ones, we immediately attempt to {\em optimize} each new operator.
+\item {\bf Opportunistic Sub-plan Optimization:} Unlike traditional query optimizers that generate and evaluate a broad range of possible plans~\cite{chaudhuri1998overview}, we leverage an opportunistic top-down search strategy as shown in \Cref{fig:optimizer-main}: when we use a rewrite directive to decompose operators into new ones, we immediately optimize each new operator.
 We first check if each such operator is sufficiently accurate, based on the validation as described previously.
-If sufficiently accurate, we no longer optimize that operator, focusing instead on rewriting other operators.
-Thus, we opportunistically decompose (or apply rewrite directives to) operators that are not sufficiently accurate, Such an approach is necessary because enumerating and evaluating all possible plans would be prohibitively time-consuming due to the inherent latencies in LLM operations. \end{enumerate}
+If sufficiently accurate, we no longer optimize that operator, focusing instead on rewriting others.
+Thus, we opportunistically decompose (or apply rewrite directives to) operators that are not sufficiently accurate, Such an approach is necessary because enumerating and evaluating all theoretically-possible plans would be prohibitively time-consuming due to the inherent latencies in LLM operations. \end{enumerate}